joginder03-lang/aurduino-project-group11/README.md

 # aurduino-project-group11
 Arduino Project 1 involves creating and programming an LED blinking circuit using Arduino Uno, a breadboard, a resistor, and an LED in Tinkercad.

-Each student must build the circuit, write the code, and submit the project through Blackboard with a PDF and GitHub link.
+## Course
+Internet of Things - Arduino - 207

+## Members of Group-11
+Rachna Sharma (200597084)
+Joginder Singh (200604267)